harrybrwn/harrybrwn.github.io/content/goals-2023.md

 public space where I can share my notes.
 There are interesting tools to do this such as [Quartz](https://quartz.jzhao.xyz/) but I think I want to try to have my own take on a public digital garden.

+## 3. Learn How to Cook

+I am very bad at cooking and I think I should get better at it.
+The issue with this goal is that I really really don't want to so I need to find a way to incorporate it into my [habit philosophy](./Building-Habits).

+One strategy that might work for me is to learn one recipe at a time.
+This hinges on my willingness to eat the thing meal for a week strait which I don't think will be a problem but I'm not sure how long I can maintain that as I mature.

+## Final Thoughts

+I'm largely skeptical of new year's resolutions so this is a bit of a new thing for me.
+I'll probably revisit this post in a year to evaluate the usefulness of making new year's goals.